AgmoStudioSdnBhd/flutterpack/multimedia_gallery/README.md

 ### Image Viewer

 This feature support image panning, zoom in and out by pinching the image.
 This feature also supports for light mode and dark mode detector.
+This feature support long press download image.
+Also showing indicator when there is multiple image in the list.

 <img src="multimedia_gallery/assets/images/image_viewer_example.gif" alt="drawing" width="200"/>
 <img src="multimedia_gallery/assets/images/image_viewer_dark_mode_example.gif" alt="drawing" width="200"/>